ballerina-platform/module-ballerinax-aws.redshiftdata/README.md

 1. Record the Access Key and Secret access key.
 These credentials will be used to authenticate your Ballerina application with the Redshift cluster.
    ![retrieve-access-key.png](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-aws.redshiftdata/main/docs/setup/resources/retrieve-access-key.png)

+### Option 2: Serverless setup

-For configuring a **Redshift serverless** setup, please refer to this [link.](https://docs.aws.amazon.com/redshift/latest/gsg/new-user-serverless.html)
+Amazon Redshift Serverless is a data warehouse that automatically scales to handle your workloads, For configuring a **Redshift serverless** setup, please refer to this [link.](https://docs.aws.amazon.com/redshift/latest/gsg/new-user-serverless.html)

 ## Quickstart